 Recent studies from multiple universities have confirmed that the TV remote is the single dirtiest item in a typical home and is a hotbed for bacteria and viruses.

-This is due to the TV remote being one of the most overlooked household objects when cleaning a home.
-TV remotes are commonly touched multiple times a day, by nearly every person in a household however, no one ever thinks to clean it.
+This is because the TV remote is one of the most overlooked household objects when cleaning a home.
+TV remotes are commonly touched multiple times a day by nearly every person in a household.
+However, no one ever thinks to clean it.
 The rubber buttons trap and preserve all sorts of dirt, skin flakes, and hair.

-All you need when performing a deep clean on your TV remote is rubbing alcohol, also known as isopropyl alcohol, which comes in a solution or spray cleaner.
+When performing a deep clean on your TV remote, all you need when performing a deep clean is rubbing alcohol, also known as isopropyl alcohol, which comes in a solution or a spray cleaner.
 Typically, you’ll find this at your local grocery, pharmacy, or hardware store as a 50% water and 50% isopropyl alcohol mixture.
-Combine this with a clean toothbrush, q-tips and a microfiber cloth.
+Combine this with a clean toothbrush, q-tips, and a microfiber cloth.

-If there are any tighter crevices that the cloth couldn’t get to, use a q-tip sprayed with the isopropyl alcohol water mixture, and use it to deep clean between the buttons.
+If there are any tighter crevices that the cloth couldn’t get to, use a q-tip sprayed with the isopropyl alcohol-water mixture and deep clean between the buttons.
 Once finished, put the batteries back inside of the TV remote.
 You can rest easy knowing that the dirtiest part of your home is now the cleanest.